-Use the illustration and table to identify the bottom component.
+Identify the bottom component.

-Table 2-8 Bottom components and their descriptions
+Table 2-8 Bottom component and its description

-Component Description Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and provent every posting.
-It is posmal for the internal fan to cycle on and off Vent Enables airflow to cool internal components.
+Component Description Vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.